Across enemy lines, wounded Syrians seek Israeli care

 For fear of retribution back home, Syrians in Israeli clinics who spoke to Reuters asked not to be named.

-The woman’s 16-year-old daughter, whose wounds have left her paralyzed in both legs, lies stone-faced as an Israeli hospital clown juggles and dances, trying in vain to raise a smile.
+The woman’s 16-year-old daughter, whose wounds have left her paralysed in both legs, lies stone-faced as an Israeli hospital clown juggles and dances, trying in vain to raise a smile.

 For the past month, she has been at the Western Galilee Hospital in Nahariya, on Israel’s Mediterranean coast, about 80 km (50 miles) west of the U.N.-monitored ceasefire line in the Golan Heights that has kept Israeli and Syrian forces apart since they fought in the Yom Kippur War of 1973.